JJNod88/jjn-pp2-tbc/README.md

 # Introduction
 The site has been built to host the iconic Rock, Paper Scissor game.
 The user can choose which element they want to choose in hopes of beating the comoputer.
-A score will be kept depending on the result of each round.
+A score will be kept depending on the result of each round - When a user reaches 10 before the computer, a second more challenging game is accessible.

 # Value

 # UX
-Accessibility
-Responsiveness
-features
-Card game style battle using the Top trumpz method of choosing your cards best ability to overpower your competitors. it consists of a header element, game area, score area and a feedback form where you can requests new heroes to be added.

 # Accessibility

 # Responsiveness

 # Features
-The website comprises a number of features that make it entuitive, usable and fun
+The website comprises a number of features that make it intuitive, usable and fun.
+- Two runnable games of Rock, Paper Scissors
+    - Gives a result to the user of how they won, drew or lost
+    - Second game is of increased difficulty, only accessible when the first game is won
+- A score tracking System and results section
+- A score limit, giving Users something to aim for by gaining access to the second game by winning the first.

 # Credits
 * CloudConvert for webp converter imagecompressor.com to reduce image size